pretorh/tests-kubernetes/rolling-updates/README.md

 kubectl get pods
 ```

-the old pod keeps on running
+The old pod keeps on running, new pods fail with `ErrImagePull`

-reset to the initial version: `kubectl apply -f ../k8s-basic.yml`
+Reset to the initial version: `kubectl apply -f ../k8s-basic.yml`

 ## no rolling updates

 ### set up

-set the rolling updates strategy to allow 1 unavailable, and 1 surge:
+Set the rolling updates strategy to allow 1 unavailable, and 1 surge:

 ```
 cat ../k8s-basic.yml no-rolling-updates.yml | kubectl apply -f -